emacsmirror/repo-grep/README.md

 You can define custom keybindings to frequently used patterns or filters.

+## Development status

+`repo-grep` is feature-complete for my needs.
+I don't plan to add new features or accept pull requests.

+Feel free to use, fork, or adapt it as needed.

 If you find `repo-grep` helpful, feel free to star the repository or recommend it to others who work with Emacs.